Rohingya refugees in Bangladesh: Sanitation and hygiene aid

 Humanitarian organizations, including UNHCR, IOM, UNICEF, Oxfam, and BRAC, have constructed various types of latrines, such as direct pit latrines, twin pit latrines, and biogas latrines, to improve sanitation in Rohingya refugee camps.
 Several humanitarian organizations, including Oxfam, CARE Bangladesh, the Bangladesh Red Crescent Society (BRCS), and the Danish Red Cross (DRC), have introduced WASH facilities designed to meet the needs of women and girls.
 These facilities provide separate toilets, bathing areas, and laundry spaces to improve hygiene and privacy.
 Supported by funding from the United States Agency for International Development's Office of Foreign Disaster Assistance, these initiatives also incorporate features such as disposal systems for menstrual waste to enhance accessibility and dignity in sanitation practices.

-In Rohingya refugee camps, hygiene assistance initiatives focus on providing essential items such as soap, menstrual health supplies and underwears.
+In Rohingya refugee camps, hygiene assistance initiatives focus on providing essential items such as soap, menstrual health supplies, and underwears.
 Additionally, organizations involved in water, sanitation, and hygiene (WASH) programs carry out educational campaigns and community engagement activities to encourage improved hygiene practices.
 As part these efforts, ACTED has launched programs in camps 1E, 3, and 4, with financial support from CDCS and the SUEZ Foundation to train Rohingya women to manufacture reusable sanitary pads to enhance menstrual hygiene.

 To mitigate the spread of COVID-19 in Rohingya refugee camps, aid organizations enhanced hygiene efforts by installing additional handwashing stations, distributing larger quantities of soap, and raising awareness through educational initiatives.

 Waste management aid

 In 2019, the Rohingya refugee camps in Bangladesh produced approximately 10,000 tons of waste per month.
 Due to the lack of proper disposal infrastructure, much of this waste was dumped in open sites, leading to significant health and environmental concerns.
 In response, organizations like Oxfam and Asian Development Bank (ADB) have set up fecal sludge treatment facilities to improve waste management.
 Moreover, funding from the European Civil Protection and Humanitarian Aid Operations (ECHO), IOM and its partner Dushtha Shasthya Kendra (DSK) have introduced a waste collection initiative where Rohingya volunteers visit households to gather waste.
 Despite these efforts, recycling remains largely unstructured, and significant infrastructure gaps continue to pose challenges.

 Healthcare facilities in the Rohingya refugee camps lack a structured system for handling medical waste.
 As a result, hazardous materials such as syringes and medicine containers often end up in communal waste bins.
 The absence of clear disposal protocols increases the risk of disease spread and environmental hazards.

-An evaluation from researchers at North South University's Department of Civil and Environmental Engineering in Bangladesh assessed the potential of using plastic bottles as construction bricks and found that this method could both decrease plastic waste and offer an affordable building solution.
+An evaluation from researchers at North South Universitys Department of Civil and Environmental Engineering in Bangladesh assessed the potential of using plastic bottles as construction bricks and found that this method could both decrease plastic waste and offer an affordable building solution.
 A separate initiative supported by the ECHO enables Rohingya refugees to recycle plastic waste into practical materials like paving slabs and latrine covers.